Bureau of Indian Affairs Taholah Agency

 The Bureau of Indian Affairs Taholah Agency, which is composed of primarily Quinault Indian Nation employees, receives program direction from the Quinault Indian Nation.

-The main activities of the Bureau of Indian Affairs Taholah Agency are:
+The primary functions of the Bureau of Indian Affairs Taholah Agency are:

 - Realty support

-- Support of tribal timber sales and other tribal forestry activities.
+- Support of Allotment & QIN timber sales and other tribal forestry activities

 Bureau of Indian Affairs Serves 567 Tribes